Understanding Your Eye Prescription: A Comprehensive Guide

 PD (Pupillary Distance)

 PD measures the distance between the centers of your pupils in millimeters.
 This measurement is crucial for ensuring that the lenses in your glasses are correctly aligned with your eyes, providing clear and comfortable vision.
+You can use our PD ruler to measure it yourself.

 Common Vision Conditions